Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 And they want people to see the headline and say, oh, Amazon is the worst and Amazon is the devil and corporate America needs to fall and all the things.

-um will it really make a difference?
+So the timing of it's great, but will it really make a difference?

-I mean the Teamsters have been have been working on this and then they strike when you know Christmas is hot right and then they want they want everybody to go into a panic.
+I mean, the Teamsters have been working on this, and then they strike when, you know, Christmas is hot, right?

-But a lot of people Anthony have been worried about the economy anyways I mean everyone's worried you know with with the stock market back and forth with you know trying to make ends meet.
+I mean, everyone's worried, you know, with the stock market back and forth with, you know, trying to make ends meet.

 Talk a little bit about that.

-I mean because I think this is important.
+I mean, because I think this is important.

 But we're hurting.

-And even as as early as yesterday, you had Powell come out and cut rates again at the Fed, which is creating more of a problem.
+And even as early as yesterday, you had Powell come out and cut rates again at the Fed, which is creating more of a problem.

 Yeah, so exactly what are they trying to do there?

-Like what are they trying to do there at the Fed?
+Like, what are they trying to do there at the Fed?

 We have the Fed who's cutting rates, which is essentially not doing anything because the market itself is raising rates.